ndy40/racing-pointsheet/README.md

 1. Change into the project directory - `racing-pointsheet`
 2. Run `docker compose up`

+# Initialize application database
+1. Connect into the backend docker container. `docker container exec -it pointsheet-api`
+2. Run the command to create db migration `alembic upgrade head`
+3. This will create a database file in the folder `backend/pointsheet/instance/point_sheet.db.sqlite`
+4. Open the db file in your favourite db view tool.

 # URLs:
 1. [pointsheet-app.com](pointsheet-app.com) is used for the Frontend powered by nextjs.
 2. [api.poiintsheet-app.com](api.pointsheet-app.com) is the backend rest api.
 The root path `/` contains OpenAPI spec for testing the URL.

+### TODO:

+- [ ] Add simple scripts for running routine commands for project.
+- [ ] Add click/typre to make it easy to run commands in the container